austinesmith/cdk-and-vuejs-in-s3/README.md

 3. (tentative) Bootstrap the AWS environment before deployment
     * In the `*/cdk-and-vuejs-in-s3/demo-cdk` directory run the command: `cdk bootstrap`
-    * The bootstrap command will create an initial stack that includes resources used by the CDK Toolkit
+    * The bootstrap command will create an initial CloudFormation stack that includes resources needed by the CDK Toolkit
-    * In this case, it will create the S3 bucket that will contain the template and assets for the application
+    * In this case, it will create the S3 bucket that will contain the CloudFormation template and assets for the CDK application
     * [AWS CDK Bootstrapping Documentation](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)
 <br/>